Caus Castle: History

+A 15th century wooden screen from Caus Castle was later installed in Minsterley Hall, which was built by the Thynne family in 1581.

 The castle was finally deserted after it was destroyed during the English Civil War after falling as a minor Royalist garrison in June 1645.

 However, Katherine Lowther is said to have been born in Caus Castle in 1653 into the Thynne family.
 She was a daughter of Sir Henry Thynne, 1st Baronet and Mary Coventry, a daughter of Thomas Coventry, 1st Baron Coventry.